 ||5076 +/- 435 psi

 Limitation of Liability

-Our ACRIFIX adhesives and other auxiliary agents were developed exclusively for use with our ACRYLITE acrylic sheet products and are specially adjusted to the properties of these materials.
-Any recommendations and guidelines for workshop practice therefore refer exclusively to these products.
+Our ACRIFIX® adhesives and other auxiliary agents were developed exclusively for use with our ACRYLITE® acrylic sheet products and are specially adjusted to the properties of these materials.
+Any recommendations and guidelines for workshop practice, therefore, refer exclusively to these products.

 Seller's liability shall be limited to the purchase price of the product supplied (or to have been supplied) here-under in respect of which damages are claimed.
-All technical or other advice by seller, whether or not at buyer’s request, with respect to the product, its processing, further manufacture, other use or resale or otherwise, is given gratis by seller and seller shall not be liable for, and buyer assumes all risk of, such advice and the results thereof.
+All technical or other advice by seller, whether or not at buyer’s request, with respect to the product, it's processing, further manufacture, other use or resale or otherwise, is given gratis by seller and seller shall not be liable for, and buyer assumes all risk of, such advice and the results thereof.
 SELLER SHALL IN NO EVENT BE LIABLE FOR ANY INDIRECT, SPECIAL, CONSEQUENTIAL, INCIDENTAL OR OTHER DAMAGES, AND REGARDLESS WHETHER THE CLAIM IS BASED ON WARRANTY, CONTRACT, TORT, STRICT LIABILITY, NEGLIGENCE OR OTHERWISE.
-Upon satisfactory proof of claim by buyer, and as buyer’s exclusive remedy, seller will, within a reasonable time, supply buyer with replacement product of the same or equivalent type, free of charge, freight prepaid or, at seller's option, refund the purchase price for the product upon return of the product or other delivered material, or the unused portion thereof.
-Buyer charges for replacements and returns for credit will not be allowed unless authorized by seller in writing.
+Upon satisfactory proof of claim by the buyer, and as buyer’s exclusive remedy, the seller will, within a reasonable time, supply the buyer with a replacement product of the same or equivalent type, free of charge, freight prepaid or, at seller's option, refund the purchase price for the product upon return of the product or other delivered material, or the unused portion thereof.
+Buyer charges for replacements and returns for credit will not be allowed unless authorized by the seller in writing.